 JAMES CASTLE

-James Castle (1899-1977) was an American artist who found inspiration in the detritus of everyday life, primarily in the materials he collected from his family’s home such as envelopes, packaging, advertisements and matchbooks.
-Working mostly with soot, spit and homemade tools, he was able to create a rich, complex style that was wholly his own.
+James Castle (1899-1977) was an American artist who found inspiration in the detritus of everyday life, primarily in the materials he collected from his family’s home, such as envelopes, packaging, advertisements, and matchbooks.
+Working mostly with soot, spit, and homemade tools, he created a rich, complex style that was wholly his own.
 Castle was born deaf and had limited means of communication.
-However, with the support of his family, he had dedicated space, supplies and plenty of time to make art.
-Though he did not gain recognition for his art until the 1950s, Castle’s work is now exhibited in museums and galleries across the world.
+However, with the support of his family, he had dedicated space, supplies, and plenty of time to make art.
+Though he did not gain recognition for his art until the 1950s, Castle’s work is now exhibited in museums and galleries worldwide.

 James Castle: Memory PaIace